Jeff Williams (politician)

-Jeff Williams is an American businessman and a politician.
+W. Jeff Williams II is an American businessman and a politician.
 He was the 30th mayor of Arlington, Texas, having been elected in 2015 after defeating incumbent Robert Cluck.
 He was last re-elected in 2019, serving until June 2021.

 Political career

 Williams was elected to the office of Mayor of Arlington on May 9, 2015.
 He went on to serve two consecutive terms.

 Williams led two bond elections and served on the City of Arlington's City Comprehensive Planning Committee.
 He has volunteered on community organization, such as YMCA, PTA, Salvation Army and Mission Arlington.

 He also served as chairman of the Tarrant Regional Transportation Coalition, which focused on improving mobility to expand the technology used for the movement of goods.
 In February 2021, this coalition tested drones for package delivery.

 During his tenure, WrestleMania 32, the 2020 World Series, and the 2020 National Finals Rodeo were all held in Arlington.
 Amazon also opened a new delivery station in Arlington in 2021.